 South Carolina’s statute of limitations, in which a plaintiff must file a side-impact car accident lawsuit, is only three years from the date of the accident.
 It is likely in a plaintiff’s best interests to start the process as quickly as possible, while witnesses are available and the accident is still fresh in their minds.

 How a Mount Pleasant Side-Impact Collision Attorney Can Help

-An experienced Mount Pleasant side-impact collision lawyer represents individuals in Mount Pleasant and the surrounding areas, and knows how insurance companies operate.
+An attorneys preparation can vary depending on the severity of the accident and the injuries sustained.
+If the potential client has been significantly injured, regardless of the degree of injuries, attorneys will want photographs and documentation of the scene.
+An experienced Mount Pleasant side-impact collision lawyer represents individuals in Mount Pleasant and the surrounding areas and knows how insurance companies operate.
 The lawyer will work hard to level the playing field so that you have a greater chance of receiving the compensation you are entitled to.